 One of those far away in the sunny horizon destinations is the little town of Fischerhude in Lower Saxony.
-It is about 21 Km away from Bremen city center, and it is really well connected for both bikes and cars alike.
+It is about 21 Km away from Bremen’s city centre, and it is really well connected for both bikes and cars alike.

 And what’s there to do in such a place you may ask.
 Well, Fischerhude is known for its prolific breeding of creative minds, painters have come to this little town to found an artists’ retreat where names such as Otto Modersohn and Clara Westhoff lived and worked.
 Some of them lucky chaps even made it to work for the King of Bavaria back in the day!
 So, one of the many things this charming town has to offer is Museums and Galleries.
 Including a house museum, where you can see in real life the way they used to live in Fischerhude back in the day, in a similar way to Aarhus’ Den Gamle By (post about it coming soonish!).
 Most of them completely free of charge (donations appreciated)